-Typhoon stems from a collaboration between Italy, the United Kingdom, Germany and Spain, with industrial participation from Leonardo’s Aircraft business (with 19% programme share and the final assembly line in Caselle, near Turin), BAE Systems and Airbus Defense and Space.
-With avionics and sensors also developed by the company’s Electronics business, Leonardo’s total programme share rises to 36%.
+Leonardo plays a key role in the Typhoon programme, which is a collaboration between Italy, the United Kingdom, Germany and Spain.
+Leonardo’s Aircraft Division has a 19% programme share and a final assembly line in Caselle, near Turin.
+With avionics and sensors developed by the company’s Electronics Division, Leonardo’s total programme share is 36%.

 A Powerful Combat Aircraft

-A twin-engine, supersonic, single or two-seat multi-role combat aircraft, Typhoon incorporates the latest technologies and is manufactured with the use of advanced materials, industrial processes and assembly techniques.
-The fusion of the aircraft’s on-board active and passive sensors provides pilots with superior situational awareness and a net-centric operational capability.
+A twin-engine, supersonic, single or two-seat multi-role combat aircraft, Typhoon incorporates the latest technologies and is manufactured using advanced materials, industrial processes and assembly techniques.
+The fusion of the aircraft’s on-board active and passive sensors gives pilots superior situational awareness and net-centric operational capability.

-Developed by the Leonardo-led Eurofirst international consortium, the Pirate Infra-Red Search and Track (IRST) allows the Typhoon aircrew to simultaneously detect and track single or multiple targets across a wide field of regard against the most heavily congested operational environment.
+Developed by the Leonardo-led Eurofirst international consortium, the Pirate Infra-Red Search and Track (IRST) allows the Typhoon aircrew to simultaneously detect and track single or multiple targets across a wide field of regard in the most heavily congested operational environments.

-Offering a comprehensive suite of electronic support measures and countermeasures, the Praetorian Defensive Aids Sub System developed by the Leonardo-led EuroDASS consortium, greatly enhancing Eurofighter Typhoon’s ability to avoid, evade, counter and survive evolving threats.
+Offering a comprehensive suite of electronic support measures and countermeasures, the Praetorian Defensive Aids Sub System (DASS) developed by the Leonardo-led EuroDASS consortium, greatly enhances Typhoon’s ability to avoid, evade, counter, and survive evolving threats.

-Through long-term partnership agreements, Leonardo is providing in-service support to the Typhoon fleets of the Royal Air Force and Aeronautica Militare – helping to improve the availability of the aircraft and saving costs.
+Through long-term partnership agreements, Leonardo provides in-service support to the Typhoon fleets of the Royal Air Force and Aeronautica Militare – helping to improve the availability of the aircraft and saving costs.

 Operational Around the World

-The Typhoon entered service with the Royal Air Force in 2003 and with the Aeronautica Militare in 2004.
-Along with the other 2 four partner nations, who have already ordered 472 Typhoons, international customers include Saudi Arabia (72 aircraft), Austria (15), Oman (12), Kuwait (28) and Qatar (24), making a total of 623 aircraft ordered so far.
+Typhoon entered service with the Royal Air Force in 2003 and with the Aeronautica Militare in 2004.
+Along with the other partner nations, which have already ordered 510 Typhoons, international customers include Saudi Arabia (72 aircraft), Austria (15), Oman (12), Kuwait (28) and Qatar (24), making a total of 661 aircraft ordered so far.